-Number of full tuition fee waivers: 25
+Number of full tuition fee waiver scholarships: 25

 The Master’s programme focuses on designing and using complex modern computer systems.
 As part of the programme, students cover such subjects as innovation and entrepreneurship, hardware systems design and modelling, computer architecture and programming, software project management and databases, to name but a few.